December 21, 2024

 It’s also important to consider the type of material your shutters are made of when selecting your tools and materials.
 For example, if your shutters are made of vinyl, you may need a different type of saw blade than if they are made of wood.
 Additionally, if you plan to paint or stain your shutters, be sure to select a product that is appropriate for the material they are made of.

-See also How to Remove Cafe Shutters
+See also How to Clean Woven Wood Shutters

 Measuring and Marking the Shutters